Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Proposed Methods

 \subsection{Localized Energy for Geometry}

 The conformal mapping, in Definition \ref{def: conformal map}, of a infinitesimal neighbourhood of a point $x_i$ is scaled by its conformal factor.
-The energy aims to mimic this idea by optimizing a mapping $f$ and a scalar function $\lambda$ through minimizing a $\lambda$-scaled local distance distortion introduced below.
+We propose an energy formulation, aiming to mimic this idea by optimizing a mapping $f$ and a scalar function $\lambda$ through minimizing a $\lambda$-scaled local distance distortion energy introduced below.

 Define a quantity measuring distortion of two points $x_i, x_j \in \mathcal{X}$ by: